Choosing A Breeder

 Prior to handing over any money you can check with the governing Dogs Australia body in each state to confirm that your breeder is a financial member.
 The breeder should give you their membership number if you ask.
 In South Australia, you can contact DogsSA by phone on (08) 8349 4797 or email info@dogssa.com.au

-You can also access an instant online Registered Breeder Check midway down on the home page of the Dogs Australia website to determine whether the name or membership number of the breeder you are looking into is registered with them or not.
+You can also access an instant online Registered Breeder Check to determine whether the name or membership number of the breeder you are looking into is registered with them or not.
 There is a strict set of rules for breeders when choosing prefixes (names) which can often make it easy to tell which are registered and which are not.

 Dogs Australia prefixes abide by the following rules: